 As you can see, Deb looked stunning – absolutely, incredibly, beautifully stunning!
-Her make up and her hair was expertly done by Hollywood Brides, her flowers by Veronica Jo Flowers and her gown by The Bridal Company Helensvale.
+Her hair was expertly done by Illuminate U, make up by Jezabel Artistry Gold Coast, flowers by Veronica Jo Flowers and her gown by The Bridal Company Helensvale.

 I think my face says it all.

 Deb chose her three granddaughters as her flower girls.
 The love these three girls have for their grandparents, and vice versa, was palpable.

 Deb, Shane and I did a walk-through a couple of days beforehand at Cedar Creek Lodges.
 One of the things we discussed was the entrance.
 Most people marrying at Cedar Creek Lodges enter from the top of the amphitheater area, and walk down the aisle, but Deb chose to walk in from the side which worked really well.